vechain/vechain-sdk-js/docs/thor-client.md

 Retrieves details of the finalized block, which is the latest block confirmed by the network consensus.

-These methods demonstrate how the Thorest-client simplifies the process of fetching block-related information, providing developers with straightforward ways to integrate VechainThor blockchain data into their applications.
+These methods demonstrate how the Thor-client simplifies the process of fetching block-related information, providing developers with straightforward ways to integrate VechainThor blockchain data into their applications.

 ## Logs

-The Thorest-client extends its capabilities to efficiently filter and retrieve event logs and transfer logs on the VechainThor network.
-The following code exemplifies how developers can use the Thorest-client to filter event logs and transfer logs:
+The Thor-client extends its capabilities to efficiently filter and retrieve event logs and transfer logs on the VechainThor network.
+The following code exemplifies how developers can use the Thor-client to filter event logs and transfer logs:

 ```typescript { name=logs, category=example }
 import { HttpClient, ThorClient } from '@vechainfoundation/vechain-sdk-network';